-Since most of the businesses and homes are using dial-up modem services, they are at level 1.
+Since only dial-up modem access is generally available, network readiness is at level 1.

 G. TOP County Assessment Comparisons

 Table 1 provides an overview of network readiness for all of the TOP grant counties.
 It shows the types of network access and other metrics by county for each major sector.
 Application and training level metrics use a scale of 1-10, where 10 is the highest level.
 Network readiness stages are 1-4, where 4 is the highest.
 Stage 1 means mostly dial-up modem access is used and stage 4 means ubiquitous broadband access is available to all that want it.